Add to collection

 Visit the Climate Change section on the Ministry of Environment website.
 It includes latest news, reports and explains climate change, its impacts, implications and the New Zealand Government’s overall approach and more.

-NASA’s Climate Kids web resource explains climate change science and issues.
+A guide to climate change for kids resource from NASA’s Climate Kids web explains climate change science and issues.

 The Ministry of Education's Climate Change Learning Programme, is a level 4 programme focused on climate change that includes specific student activities; the wellbeing guide focuses on student wellbeing and hauora when navigating climate change as an area of learning and action.
 Many of the suggestions are relevant to other learning levels.